 The word algorithm comes from the name of the 9th-century Persian mathematician Muhammad ibn Musa al-Khwarizmi whose works introduced Indian numerals and algebraic concepts as step-by-step calculations. the word algorism originally referred only to the rules of performing arithmetic using Arabic numerals but evolved via European Latin translation of al-Khwarizmi’s name into the algorithm by the 18th century.

 At present, the world algorithm includes all definite procedures for solving problems or performing tasks.
-The term 'ALGORITHM' refers to this logic of a program. it is the step-by-step description of the method to arrive at a solution to the given problem.
+The term ‘ALGORITHM’ refers to the logic of a program. it is the step-by-step description of the method to arrive at a solution to the given problem.

 The algorithm is a finite set of steps defining the solutions to a particular problem. an algorithm can be expressed in an English-like language, called pseudo forward. there may be many ways for solving a particular problem and each procedure of writing to solve that problem is known as designing the algorithm. each algorithm will involve a particular data structure so we always may not use the most efficient algorithm. the graphical representation called a flow chart is another way to solve the problem.

-the efficiency of the implementation of an algorithm depends upon speed, size, and resource consumption. the algorithm that is definite and effective are also called computational procedures. one important example of a computational procedure is the operating system of a digital computer. and an algorithm procedure is designed to control the execution of the job in that if there are multiple works to do then it will perform one by one with priority and if there are no jobs available, then it goes to a waiting state and does not terminate.
+the efficiency of the implementation of an algorithm depends upon speed, size, and resource consumption. the algorithm that is definite and effective is also called a computational procedure. one important example of a computational procedure is the operating system of a digital computer. and an algorithm procedure is designed to control the execution of the job in that if there are multiple works to do then it will perform one by one with priority and if there are no jobs available, then it goes to a waiting state and does not terminate.